 All Characters present on any removed Location card immediately lose 2 , gain 2 and are moved to the nearest remaining Location card (if there are several Locations the same distance away, choose the lowest-numbered one).
 This is not a Travel Action!
-All other components present on any removed Location card are discarded.
-This includes Guardians.

 Activating Menhirs requires Characters to use the Action found on the back of the Location card or in the Exploration Journal of this location.
 Both the costs and the Menhir setup are covered by this Action's text.
-Please note that Activating Menhirs is only possible in Locations that have the Menhir seal (()) next to their name.
-After Activating a Menhir, check all Locations containing Characters for any open Direction Keys leading to unrevealed Locations that are now within the Menhir Range.
-Reveal these Locations immediately.
+Please note that Activating Menhirs is only possible in Locations that have the Menhir seal next to their name.

 Characters may also extend the remaining duration of Menhirs that are still Active by simply Activating them again.
 Any remaining "power" left on the Menhir Dial is lost at the moment of new Activation.
 When you extend a Menhir, do not add a new Menhir model in the Location!
 If the last Menhir on the map goes out, do not remove the last remaining Location cards.
-The Characters may continue to play in these Locations, but they lose 2 and gain 2 at each Start of the Day- until they die or activate one of the Menhirs.
+The Characters may continue to play in these Locations, but they lose 2 in and gain 2 iii at each Start of the Day- until they die or activate one of the Menhirs.